01ixfox/01_ixfox/README.md

 - I also have a B2 level in English, according to the Common European Framework of Reference for Languages (CEFR).
 This allows me to communicate fluently and confidently in most technical, academic, and professional contexts.
 I can read and understand complex documentation, write clear and structured texts, and engage in conversations on a wide range of topics related to technology and development.

 ## 🎓 Education:
-- I’m currently studying Technical Informatics (Bachelor), where I’ve developed knowledge in programming, databases, networks, operating systems, web design, and software development.
+- I’m currently studying Technical Informatics, where I’ve developed knowledge in programming, databases, networks, operating systems, web design, and software development.
 I also enhance my learning through personal projects and self-study.

 ## ☎️ Contact: